 Symptom: Read calls work, write calls don’t.

 Cause: scope mismatch.
 Many MCP servers split read from manage scope.
-If your OAuth flow only requested read, write tools like add_site or regenerate_api_token will 403.
+If your OAuth flow only requested read, write tools like add_site will 403.
 The consent screen should have shown both scope checkboxes.
 If you unchecked manage by accident, remove the connector and re-add it.

 Which MCP servers are worth running?